sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 eegh
 ```

-under Matlab prints the EEGLAB session history in the Matlab command
+under MATLAB prints the EEGLAB session history in the MATLAB command
 line window.
 For instance, after opening an existing dataset (Call <span style="color: brown">File → Load dataset</span>; Select the tutorial file "eeglab_data.set" in the "sample_data" folder of the EEGLAB distribution; Then press *Open*)
 , typing *eegh* on the
 command line should return the following text: